chaofengwu/old_website_2023/index.markdown

 </table> -->
 <!-- <img style="float: right;" src="image.png" width="250"> -->

 I am a fourth-year CS PhD student at Northwestern University(NU) advised by Prof. Annie Liang and Prof. Ben Golub.

 My research interest is the applications of Computer Science in Economics.
-I apply data science and machine learning techniques to problems in decision theory and network of economics, especially for model building and evaluation.
+I apply data science and machine learning techniques to problems in decision theory and network of economics.
+I am also interested in model building and evaluation.

 I got my M.S. degree in CS from University of Chicago(UChicago), advised by Professor Ian Foster and Professor Kyle Chard.
 Before that, I got my B.S. degree in ECE from Shanghai Jiao Tong University (SJTU).